How to Build Anomalous (3+1)d Topological Quantum Field Theories: Anomalies of topological orders from obstruction theory

 \section{Anomalies of topological orders from obstruction theory}

-In principle, an anomaly is a fundamental concept that can be applied to any quantum system, including those described by a continuum quantum field theory (QFT) \cite{Hooft1980} or a lattice system \cite{2014PhRvB..90w5137E,2020PhRvB.101v4437E,2024arXiv240102533K,2025arXiv250721209T,Kapustin:2025nju,Kapustin:2025rhp}.
-Specifically, a ’t Hooft anomaly is defined as the ``obstruction to gauging'' in a QFT, classified by symmetry-protected topological states (SPTs) in one dimension higher through the mechanism of anomaly inflow.
-Similar notions of anomalies, or obstructions, have been rigorously defined in lattice systems recently.
-Given a topological order presented as a higher category, it is anticipated that there is also a well-defined notion of anomaly based on its categorical/algebraic data \cite{ENO2,JF,JFY2,2024JHEP...11..111L,Antinucci:2025fjp,Stockall:2025ppu}.
-In this appendix, we provide a mathematically rigorous definition of anomaly in the specific setting of a (3+1)d topological order described by a fusion 2-category.
+In much of the literature, an anomaly is shorthand for a ’t Hooft anomaly, understood as an “obstruction to gauging’’ in a quantum field theory (QFT) and classified via SPTs in one higher dimension through anomaly inflow.
+However, as we have seen in \S\ref{section:always_works}, supercohomology anomalies play a distinguished role for $(3+1)$d fermionic topological orders.
+In this final section, we offer an alternative perspective on anomalies of topological orders based on obstruction theory in higher category theory and reformulate our main conjecture within this framework.
+We expect that this perspective will prove useful in broader settings, which we leave to future work.

+From this viewpoint, there is no single, universal notion of anomaly that applies uniformly across all physical contexts.
+Rather, the appropriate classification framework depends on the setting at hand—be it continuum QFTs, lattice systems, or categorical formulations of topological orders.
+Indeed, it is reminiscent of the different notions of anomalies in lattice systems that are recently explored in the literature \cite{2014PhRvB..90w5137E,2020PhRvB.101v4437E,2024arXiv240102533K,2025arXiv250721209T,Kapustin:2025nju,Kapustin:2025rhp}.

-The classification that emerges from this definition differs from the familiar notions of 't Hooft anomaly in a continuum QFT.
+In the context of a topological order, we anticipate that the new perspective is purely based on its categorical/algebraic data and offers a mathematically well-defined notion of anomaly.
+Previous literatures that discuss anomalies of topological orders from this perspective include \cite{ENO2,JF,JFY2,2024JHEP...11..111L,Antinucci:2025fjp,Stockall:2025ppu}.
+As we see in \S\ref{section:always_works}, the classification that emerges from this definition differs from the familiar notions of 't Hooft anomaly in a continuum QFT.
 Nevertheless, the two are related by a natural map between their underlying spectra, which we will discuss in detail.
-We emphasize that there is no universal definition of anomaly that applies uniformly across all physical contexts -- whether in QFTs, lattice systems, or categorical descriptions of topological orders.
-Instead, the appropriate classification framework depends on the physical setting under consideration.